Simkova/CharFun/README.md

-# CharFun: The Characteristic Functions Toolbox
+# CharFun: The Characteristic Functions Package
-MATLAB repository of characteristic functions and tools for their combinations and numerical inversion.
+R repository of characteristic functions and tools for their combinations and numerical inversion.

-For the R version of the toolbox see the CharFun package development available at
+For the R version of the package see the CharFun package development available at

 - https://github.com/Simkova/CharFun